GaryHostt/DR_DNS-1/Lab100/LabGuide100.md

 ### Create a new DNS zone
 1.![](100screenshots/DNS-Zone.png)

+To create a new DNS zone, you will need to own a relevant DNS record.

 2.![](100screenshots/DNS-Zone-Information.png)

+Here we register our DNS, oci.life.

 ### Attach a subdomain to the DNS zone
 1.![](100screenshots/DNS-Zone-Subdomain-Step1.png)

+You can create whatever and howmany subdomains you want after you have your DNS host.

 2.![](100screenshots/DNS-Zone-Subdomain-Step2.png)

+This is an additional subdomain.

 3.Publish to finish attaching.